 The purpose of the Diagnostic Medical Sonography program is to provide educational opportunities in the ultrasound sciences to members of the communities supported by Trenholm State Community College.
 To that end, the objectives of the program and its curriculum are designed to:

-- Goal 1: To prepare competent entry-level general sonographers in cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+- Goal 1: To prepare competent entry-level general sonographers in cognitive (knowledge), psychomotor (skills), and effective (behavior) learning domains.

 - Goal 2: To provide local employers with a pool of qualified, highly-skilled technologists who are able to perform routine, emergency, mobile, surgical and special ultrasound procedures in a global society.